0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 My baby, it's gone awry
 ```

-The beginning of the chorus finds the narrator pleading with his lover to hold onto both his words and his image, regardless of what becomes of their relationship.
+The beginning of the chorus finds the narrator pleading with their lover to hold onto both his words and his image, regardless of what becomes of their relationship.
 Here, the narrator is terrified of being forgotten; he desperately clings to the last good memories they shared together, as if preserving his face in the lover’s mind might somehow grant them permanence in a relationship that is already slipping away.
 At this point, the narrator is beginning to come to terms with the reality that their relationship has truly fallen apart.
 However even in this admission, he frames his own erasure as the primary loss, revealing a deeper fear of being rendered invisible by someone who once gave him meaning.

 ```ad-quote
 title: **dish rags**: 1:C:4-6